91nunocosta/discounterland/README.md

 1. unit test
 1. test coverage (in this case configured to 100%).

-These verifications are preformed by several tools.
-[Tox](https://tox.readthedocs.io/en/latest/) is used to automate the entire verification pipeline.
-You can check which tools are used in the [tox configuration](tox.ini)
+These verifications are preformed by several tools. [pre-commit](https://pre-commit.com/) is used to automate the entire verification pipeline.
+You can check which tools are used in the [pre-commit configuration](.pre-commit-config.yaml)

 To run the code quality verifications in your machine you will need:
 - python3